Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 Photo by Jesus J Montero

-Chicago’s music scene has never lacked talented artists, but over the last couple decades the infrastructure to support them has often rested on the shoulders of those start as fans and friends that ultimately make it their mission to support the art they love.
+Chicago’s music scene has never lacked talented artists, but over the last couple decades the infrastructure to support them has often rested on the shoulders of those that start as fans and friends that ultimately make it their mission to support the art they love.
 Few encapsulate this better than Alexander “DJ RTC” Fruchter.
 A Hyde Park native with a lifelong love for music, RTC's journey began in the city's record shops, where he evolved from a listener to DJ and later from journalist to label owner & beyond.

 Our first encounter with RTC goes way back, before These Days took shape, when he was running Ruby Hornet, a trailblazing Chicago music blog that helped spotlight emerging local artists, often giving them their first taste of national exposure.
 The blog didn’t just serve the artists—it also guided a new generation of music writers, including our own Editor-in-Chief, Pedro Gonzalez.
-In 2010, Fruchter co-founded Closed Sessions, combining his music media experience with the recording capabilities of Soundscape Studios’ owner Michael Kolar.
+In 2009, Fruchter co-founded Closed Sessions, combining his music media experience with the recording capabilities of Soundscape Studios’ owner Michael Kolar.
 What started as a vehicle for well curated compilation records paired with beautifully shot documentations of the collaborative process, eventually became a full fledged independent label that supported releases for many of our favorite Chicago artists.

 Now as the sole head of Closed Sessions, RTC finds himself ushering in a new era of releases from the label.
 Get more familiar with the past and present of one of our few hometown record labels as they celebrate their 15th year.